Gender Reassignment Surgery – Female to Male Breast Surgery

 Can there be any complications or risks?

 As with all surgery, there can be complications or risks.
-Your consultant will go through these in detail with you as part of your consultation, we have listed some of these below for your information.
+Your consultant will go through these in detail with you as part of your consultation; however, we have listed some of these below for your reference.
 If you have additional concerns regarding risks or complications, please do not hesitate to discuss these with your consultant.

 General complications and risks could include:

 General surgery risks – bleeding, infection, bruising and scars.
-Steps are taken to reduce risks, such as injections to help prevent adverse blood clotting; use of compression stockings to help prevent deep vein thrombosis and antibiotic cover.
+Steps are taken to reduce risks, such as injections to help prevent adverse blood clotting; use of compression stockings to help prevent deep vein thrombosis.

 Haematoma – a collection of partially clotted blood under the skin at the site of the surgery.
-This may result in a return to theatre to drain depending on the severity.
+This may result in a return to theatre to drain depending on the severity of the haematoma.

 Asymmetry – this is when both sides are uneven post-surgery.
 It may be possible to correct this with further surgery at a later date.